I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_checkvideodecoderformat.md

 ## Remarks

-This function is not expected to fail.</p>
+This function is not expected to fail.

 ## Requirements
 | &nbsp; | &nbsp; |